Skip to main content

 A breakdown of plan types, costs, and features for project managment tools.

-As a general rule of thumb, it is a good idea for smaller teams or those new to online project management to start with Basic plan or even a free project management tool, which can offer essential features without overwhelming complexity.
-As your team grows or your project needs evolve, upgrading to Intermediate or Advanced plans can unlock more sophisticated tools and customizations.
+As a rule of thumb, smaller teams or those new to project management should start with a Basic or Free plan for essential features without added complexity.
+As your team grows or needs change, upgrading to Intermediate or Advanced plans unlocks more tools and advanced customization.

 New & Noteworthy Product Updates

-Below you’ll find our release notes and take on the latest and greatest project management app product updates.
-Discover what’s now possible through feature releases, improvements, and updates on web, desktop and mobile apps.
-Learn what’s new, if it’s hot - or not, and why it matters for managing projects.
+Below you’ll find our release notes and take on the latest time tracking software product updates.
+Explore feature releases, improvements, and updates across web, desktop and project management apps.
+See what’s new, if it’s hot—or not—and why it matters for tracking time on tasks and projects.

 Q1 2025 Project Management Software Updates